 Cath and her mother, notified the school of the bullying on numerous occasions.
-Despite multiple phone calls and one-on-one meetings with teachers, the school failed to intervene to stop the bullying.
+Despite multiple phone calls and one-on-one meetings with teachers, the school failed to intervene to stop the bullying and assault.

 "I became bulimic, I'd spend all weekend throwing up, making sure that I'd lose weight so I'd fit into smaller clothes so the girls would stop bullying me."